focai-acc/focElizaRFC/README.md

 * **Decentralized Autonomy:** Refers to the ability of a system or entity to independently make decisions and execute them without being controlled by a single centralized authority.
 Instead, autonomy is achieved through consensus mechanisms or smart contract rules, enabling the system to function in a self-governing manner.

-* **Digital Life Concept:** Refers to the continuous and self-evolving manifestation of "life" or "existence" characteristics in the digital/virtual world.
+* **Digital Life Component:** Refers to the continuous and self-evolving manifestation of "life" or "existence" characteristics in the digital/virtual world.
 For example, it involves enabling AI or digital characters to possess long-lasting identities, experiences, and evolutionary mechanisms, granting them a sense of continuity and growth similar to that of real-life entities.